dabao40/GMIAModdingHelp/README.md

-# GMIAModdingHelp
+# GMIA Modding Help
-A Github respository to help you rebuild/mod your own mod based on TheOtherRolesGMIA!
+This is a Github respository to help you rebuild/mod your own mod based on TheOtherRolesGMIA!